nixrajput/social-media-app-flutter/README.md

-# Rippl - A Social Media App
+# Rippl - Social Media Application

-Rippl is a social media app designed for sharing photos and videos while enabling users to follow others, like posts, and engage through comments.
-Here are the key details:
+Rippl is a social media application developed using Flutter and managed with the GetX state management tool.
+Please note that the app is currently in development and not ready for production.
+It is available for Android devices.

 [![Downloads](https://img.shields.io/github/downloads/nixrajput/social-media-app-flutter/total?label=Downloads)][releases]
 [![Stars](https://img.shields.io/github/stars/nixrajput/social-media-app-flutter?label=Stars)][repo]